shoaibahmed2755/Weather-Application/README.md

 ---

 This is a straightforward guide for users to clone and use your app.
 Adjust the installation commands based on the tech stack you're using.

+Output
+After launching the app and entering a city name, the following real-time weather information will be displayed:

+Temperature
+Humidity
+Wind Speed
+Weather Conditions (e.g., clear skies, rain, etc.)
+The data will refresh dynamically based on the selected city, presented in a clean, user-friendly format.